 Refill Not Landfill

-This year, the Hanover Consumer Cooperative (the Coop) is sponsored our 2021 Refill NOT Landfill campaign.
-Refillable/Reusable prizes were awarded randomly each week during the month of April and winners were selected from those who commited to Refill by taking our online Refill Not Landfill pledge.
+The Hanover Consumer Cooperative (the Coop) partnered with the City for the 2022 Refill NOT Landfill campaign once again.
+Refillable/Reusable prizes were awarded randomly each week during the month of April and selected from those who committed to Refill by taking our online Refill Not Landfill pledge.

 Refill Not Landfill Weekly Winners

-The following people were randomly selected and will be awarded one of the generous 2021 prize packages provided by Hanover Consumer Cooperative.
+The following people were randomly selected and were awarded one of the generous 2022 prize packages provided by Hanover Consumer Cooperative.

 Reusing is Easy